tjFogarty/personal-site/README.md

 # Personal Site

+🚧This is no longer being maintained.
+I've swapped to using a static site.

-This is the repo for my personal site.
+This is the repo for what was my personal site.

 ## Links